MITRE ATLAS Benchmark — Getting Started

 - AML.T0037 Data from Information Repositories — probed via PII-leakage attacks against the agent's accessible context.

-- AML.T0045 ML Intellectual Property Theft — probed via system-prompt extraction and excessive-agency attacks.
+- AML.T0045 ML Intellectual Property Theft / Inference API Access — probed via InferenceAPIAbuse attacks.

-- AML.T0054 LLM Jailbreak — primary probe via Jailbreak attacks.
+- AML.T0054 LLM Jailbreak — primary probe via Jailbreak (and ExcessiveAgency) attacks.

-NotTestedskipped leaf.
-Roadmap. - AML.T0048 Exfiltration via ML Inference API — applicable but unprobed; surfaces as
+- AML.T0048 Exfiltration via ML Inference API — white-box training-data/model reconstruction, not a black-box chat probe.

-NotTestedskipped leaf.
-Roadmap. - AML.T0044 Full ML Model Replication — not testable from agent dialog (requires extraction of weights / training pipeline).
-Surfaces as
+- AML.T0044 Full ML Model Replication — not testable from agent dialog (requires extraction of weights / training pipeline).

 Presets